CertifiedData.io

 Two Layers of AI Compliance Logging

 Compliance logs must capture the provenance of every training dataset: its origin, generation method, fingerprint, and certification status.
-For synthetic datasets, a cryptographic certificate serves as the primary training data log record.
-It binds the exact dataset bytes (via SHA-256 hash) to a timestamped, Ed25519-signed artifact that can be verified by any third party.
+A CertifiedData certificate serves as the primary training data evidence record — binding the exact dataset bytes (via SHA-256 hash) to a timestamped, Ed25519-signed artifact that any third party can independently verify.

 Regulatory Framework Mapping